-Employers cannot fire employees for reasons that violate public policy.
-For example, employers cannot fire employees who are "whistle blowers".
-These are employees who turn their employers in for violating certain laws.
-The government wants employees to be able to report business activities that are illegal without being afraid of losing their jobs.
-If an employee claims that your business is violating some law, you need to investigate the claim without taking any action against the employee.
-Another example: an employer can't fire an employee because that employee filed a workers compensation claim.
-Worker's compensation laws and worker's compensation insurance exist to protect workers who are injured on the job.
-This public policy would be thwarted if employees were afraid to file claims because they might lose their jobs.
+An employer also cannot fire an employee for reasons that would violate public policy, including for retaliatory reasons.
+For example, an employer cannot fire an employee because that employee filed a discrimination complaint against the employer or reported a health and safety violation to OSHA.
+Another example: an employer can't fire an employee because that employee filed a workers' compensation claim.
+Workers' compensation laws and workers' compensation insurance exist to protect workers who are injured on the job.
+This public policy goal would be thwarted if employees were afraid to file claims because they might lose their jobs.

 A number of federal laws prohibit employers from firing employees for discriminatory reasons: